Integration Logic for Large Hotel Groups

 Decision Autonomy Preserved

-Engaging with OrganoWellnessdoes not require commitment.
+Engaging with OrganoWellness does not require commitment.

-Installation does not imply long-term obligation.
+Implementation does not imply long-term obligation.

 Evaluation does not predetermine rollout.